SaranyaSridhara/CodeAlpha_HangmanGame/README.md

 ## Learning Outcomes
 This project helped me understand Python basics like loops, conditions, lists, strings, and random module.
 It also improved my logical thinking and problem-solving skills.

+This project was developed as part of the CodeAlpha Python Programming Internship.